Prompt Injection Attacks: Examples, Techniques, and Defence

 Traditional injection attacks like SQL injection exploit poor input validation.
 Prompt injection is different.
 It exploits the fact that LLMs cannot reliably distinguish between instructions and data.

 When developers build LLM applications, they provide system prompts telling the model how to behave.
 User input gets combined with these instructions and sent to the model as a single command.
 The vulnerability arises because both the system prompt and user input share the same format: natural language text.
+The LLM has no reliable way to know which text comes from a trusted developer and which comes from an untrusted user.

 Direct vs Indirect Prompt Injection